russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who is the author of 'Have a New Kid by Friday: How To Change Your Child’s Attitude, Behavior and Character in 5 Days'?

-The author of 'Have a New Kid by Friday' is Dr. Kevin Leman, a renowned psychologist and family counselor with over 30 years of experience in parenting.
-His expertise and approachable style make this book a trusted resource for parents aiming to foster better behaviors in their kids.
+The author of 'Have a New Kid by Friday' is Dr. Kevin Leman, a renowned psychologist and parenting expert with extensive experience in family dynamics.
+His approachable writing style and proven techniques resonate with parents seeking to foster better behavior in their children.